uchicago-sandlab/naturalbackdoors/README.md

 You can select triggers through one of two methods.

 First, as mentioned in the previous section, you can use the `--interactive` mode of `main.py` to explore possible triggers and select a subset to train on.
-However, this process can be very slow and manual, as it currently requires you to write down possible trigger class pairs and then enter them into the dataset.
+Interactive mode allows you to (1) list possible triggers identified by graph analysis (2) select a class you wish to poison and identify triggers that could do so and (3) identify the classes a specific trigger could poison.

-Second, you can use the `select_trigs.ipynb` file in the `jupyter` folder.
-This will allow you to inspect the results from a particular .json file
+While interactive mode allows for easy high-level dataset exploration, it can be unwieldly when you just want to identify trigger/class sets for model training.
+To expedite this process, you can use the `select_trigs.ipynb` file in the `jupyter` folder.
+This will allow you to inspect the results from a particular .json file, filter for trigger/class sets satisfying certain criteria, and then print the information necessary (e.g. trigger/class IDs) for model training.

 ### (3) Training model
 Once you have found a trigger and some associated classes on which you want to train a model, take note of their numeric IDs.
 Then run the following, making sure to include the proper graph parameters that were used to select the trigger/class sets.
 This will ensure that the results are saved to the proper place: